Last Night in Soho: Release

 Last Night in Soho had its world premiere at the 78th Venice International Film Festival on 4 September 2021.
 It also screened at the Toronto International Film Festival in September 2021 and at the Strasbourg European Fantastic Film Festival on 10 September 2021.
-Its UK premiere was on 9 October 2021 at the BFI London Film Festival, prior to its general release in the UK on 29 October 2021.
+Its UK premiere was on 9 October 2021 at the BFI London Film Festival, prior to its general release in the United Kingdom on 29 October 2021.
 It was originally scheduled to be released on 25 September 2020, but was delayed to 23 April 2021 due to the COVID-19 pandemic, before being delayed again to 22 October, then again to the following weekend.

 On 20 October 2021, Universal Pictures released a music video of Anya Taylor-Joy's cover of "Downtown" from the film's soundtrack, featuring scenes from the film.

 The film was released on video on demand on 19 November 2021 in the US and Canada.
 It was released physically on optical media, including Blu-ray, DVD and Ultra HD Blu-ray, on 18 January 2022 by Universal Pictures Home Entertainment.

 Reception

 Box office

-As of 26 December 2021, Last Night in Soho has grossed $23 million.
+Last Night in Soho grossed $23 million worldwide.

 In the United States and Canada, the film was released alongside Antlers and the expansion of The French Dispatch, and was projected to gross around $5 million from 3,016 cinemas in its opening weekend.
 It made $1.9 million on its first day and went on to debut to $4.2 million, finishing sixth at the box office.
 In its second weekend, it dropped 57% to gross $1.8 million, finishing tenth.